amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Onboarding/Introduction.md

 - **Highlights**:
   - Insight into AM's technological estates and vision with Principal Engineer.
   - Quartex platform deep dive.
-  - Bi-annual face-to-face 1-2-1 has been organized and booked.
+  - Bi-annual face-to-face 1-2-1 with your manager has been organized and booked.
   - Training and ongoing objectives have been set.

 - ***Leads Additional***: